ajwills72/rmip/docs/teacher_notes.md

 ### Teachers' resources

 Here are some [slides](expt-design.odp) on experimental design written about a decade ago for the Exeter Stage 2 practicals.
-I think Chris, Clare, or Michael have developed more recent versions for this module.
+Chris, Clare, and Michael have developed more recent versions for this module, available on the PSYC520/720 DLE.

 ### Early-week session